-Michael Stocker is an acoustician and naturalist by trade and a musician by avocation, he has written and spoken about bio-acoustics since 1992, presenting in national and regional hearings, national and international television, radio and news publications, and museums, schools, and universities.
+Michael Stocker is an acoustician and naturalist by trade and a musician by avocation, he has written and spoken about marine bio-acoustics and the impacts ocean noise pollution on marine life since 1992, presenting in national and regional hearings, national and international television, radio and news publications, and museums, schools, and universities.
 His understanding of both physics and biology has proven invaluable in court testimony and legal briefs, defending the environment against the dangers of human generated noise in the sea.

 Michael also served as the electronic and musical engineer on the benchmark film “Koyaanisqatsi,” and as a project development engineer for Pax Scientific, working in applied physics and acoustics – exploring how the principles of bio-mimicry can be used in fluid and air movement systems.

-As founding director of Ocean Conservation Research (OCR.org) he is using his conversancy in bio-acoustics to explore the impacts of noise on ocean animals to inform ocean policy and practice toward decreasing human bio-acoustic impacts on marine habitats..
+As founding director of Ocean Conservation Research he is using his fluency in bio-acoustics to explore the impacts of noise on ocean animals to inform ocean policy and practice toward decreasing human bio-acoustic impacts on marine habitats..

-Hear Where We Are is an assembly of ideas and understandings of human and animal sound perception cultivated over a lifetime of interdisciplinary thinking incorporating Michael’s studies in world cultures, western intellectual history, physics, architecture, biology, acoustics, signal processing, music, theology, and literature.
+Michael’s book Hear Where We Are : Sound, Ecology, and Sense of Place (Springer 2013) is an assembly of ideas and understandings of human and animal sound perception cultivated over a lifetime of interdisciplinary thinking incorporating his studies in world cultures, western intellectual history, physics, architecture, biology, acoustics, signal processing, music, theology, and literature.

 To schedule a speaking event with Michael Stocker, please contact:

-Gwynn Dandridge-Perry worked as associate producer for Los Angeles Public Television station KCET producing online content and managing websites to complement their broadcast productions.
-She comes to OCR by way of an interest in programming, community activism, science and an undergraduate degree in Sociology (Berkeley, 2000).
-She is crafting the social media and educational outreach for Ocean Conservation Research as well as managing and developing the OCR.org website.
+Daniela Huson comes to OCR by way of an interest in animal rights activism, digital media outreach, science, and an undergraduate degree in Psychology (University of California San Diego, 2016).
+She is crafting the social media and other digital outreach platforms for Ocean Conservation Research as well as helping manage the OCR.org website.